chef-boneyard/chef-rfc/rfc001-knife-azure-chef-extn.md

   - runlist [again existing param for runlist can be used]
   - azure chef extension package version.
   - platform [just for a note here, mostly this will be inferred from image os]

+### Add Extension to existing VM using knife azure

+"knife azure server update" should be implemented to add azure chef extension to an existing VM.

+### Parameters required for adding azure chef extension
+  same as those mentioned above for new VM creation scenario.

 ## Impact on the bootstrap process